menzin/About_jQuery/Chapter6.md

 	Reminder: tagName returns the tag for an element node in all upper case; nodeName does the same for all types of nodes (elements, attributes, etc.)

+	(Actually, we can improve this by adding a custom attribute isbn to each of our books, and then pass the isbn to an appropriate function.)

+	The important point here is that we have delegated the event handling to the parent element (here, the ul) and written only one event handler.

+	Further, because of bubbling, if we add more books to our list then clicking on a new book will again cause bubbling up to the #books onclick, and the desired steps will take place.

+	So event delegation has two powerful advantages: we write the code only once (making it easier to maintain) and we can have that code work on elements which we have yet to add.

+	While this example, has a relatively simple event handler, there may be situations where we want a more complex function.
+And, obviously, we could define that function separately outside the event handler.

+	As you will see shortly, jQuery also makes if possible to do this, with some extra bells and whistles.
+You will see that with proper coding, jQuery allows us to have event handlers that will also work for new DOM elements as they are added.

+> [!WARNING]
+> The currentTarget is always the element to which the event handler is attached.
+In the case of delegated events, that is the element at top of piece of the DOM to which you attached the delegated event handler!
+For instance, in the example above the currentTarget is #books and the target is the list item which was selected.